The Opera Bar at the Sydney Opera House.

 - New Year's Eve Fireworks – December

-Check out What’s On Sydney for events when you're there.
+- Check out What’s On Sydney for events when you're there.

-Affordable Sydney Dining Options
+Affordable Dining Options on a Budget in Sydney

 - BYO and save.
 Many restaurants in Sydney allow you to bring in your own wine.
 They'll likely charge you a corkage fee of $1.50 to $3.50 per head or per bottle.
 Here's a list of 60.